SuperOfficeDocs/superoffice-docs/user-guide/en/sale/stages.md

 ---
 uid: help-en-sale-stages
-title: Status of a sale sold and lost
+title: Status of a sale, sold and lost
-description: Status of a sale sold and lost
+description: Status of a sale, sold and lost
 author: SuperOffice RnD
 so.date: 07.04.2022
 keywords: sale
-so.topic: help
+so.topic: concept
 language: en
 ---